tkashem/echo-api/README.md

 	"github.com/rue-tkashem/echo-api/service"
 )

+var (
+	inproc   bool
+)

 func setup() {
-	inprocFlagPtr := flag.String("inproc", false, "Indicates whether the service will be hosted in process") flag.Parse()
+	flag.BoolVar(&inproc, "inproc", false, "whether you want to host the service in process") flag.Parse()

-	if *inprocFlagPtr {
+	if inproc {
 		// the service package exposes a function that allows us to host the service in process go service.ListenAndServe()
 	}